-- 4,500 m drilling program underway testing Ivana North & Ivana Central targets - Each target covers an area of approx. 4x7km - 1,591m in 40 holes completed at Ivana North - ~1,500m planned at Ivana Central (286 m completed in 2020) - ~1,500m of follow-up detailed drilling to follow at areas with best results
+- 4,500 m exploration drilling program underway testing Ivana North & Ivana Central - Each target covers an area of approx. 4x7km - 1,591m in 40 holes completed at Ivana North - Anomalous U in 30% of holes - Pathfinders similar to Ivana deposit - ~1,500m underway at Ivana Central (286 m completed in 2020) - Up to 1,500m of follow-up detailed drilling at areas with best results

 - Easy access.
-Provincial infrastructure in place - Geological setting and characteristics comparable to Kazakhstan producing districts - biggest in the world - 22.7M lb. uranium and 11.5M lb. vanadium in initial current mineral resource - Initial PEA establishes potential viability - Potential to rank amongst the largest uranium districts in the world with lowest quartile operating cost - Open to expansion new drill program underway
+Provincial infrastructure in place - Geological setting and characteristics comparable to Kazakhstan producing districts - biggest in the world - 22.7M lb. uranium and 11.5M lb. vanadium in initial current mineral resource - Initial PEA establishes potential viability - Potential to rank amongst the largest uranium districts in the world with lowest quartile operating cost - Open to expansion new drill programs underway